Wribbe/litbop/README.md

 ## Why:

 For me, the idea of literate programming is immensely intriguing ever since I first heard of it.
-Can't remember where I stumbled over it first, but possible contenders include:
+I can't remember where I first stumbled over it, but possible contenders include:
 > **Physically Based Rendering**, Third Edition describes both the mathematical
 > theory behind a modern photorealistic rendering system as well as its